 Policies regarding student conduct and additional grievance procedures are published in the Wilkes University Graduate Student Handbook, which is available on the web site at www.wilkes.edu.
-Students enrolled at the Mesa Center for Higher Education must reference the Handbook for the Mesa site for information specific to Arizona.

 Anti-Hazing Policy

 Wilkes University does not condone hazing of any kind.
 Hazing, is defined as follows: